dinkelk/libadalang_tool_builder/README.md

 $ sh install.sh /path/to/destination/bin
 ```

-Alternatively, there is a [Dockerfile](docker/) available with the libadalang tools preinstalled.
+Alternatively, there is a [Dockerfile](docker/) available with the libadalang tools precompiled and preinstalled.

 ### How this repository was first constructed: